pentadotddot/HOT-LineTracer/README.md

 red lines correspond to symmetric differentiation, blue lines correspond to symmetric division.

-Circles represent cells at time "t", smaller circles around cells represent mutations.
+Circles represent cells at time `t`, smaller circles around cells represent mutations.
+Numbers over cells represent the ID-s.
+The time resolution can be changed in the sketch.js file.

 As the tree develops in time, one can see the lineages forming, if you hover your mouse over a cell, it also highlights its ancestor.